 Defeasance - Termination of the rights and interests of bondholders and their lien on the pledged revenues in accordance with bond contract terms for a prior bond issue.
-Defeasance usually occurs with the refunding of an outstanding bond issue by final payment, or provision for future payment through escrow, of principal and interest on the prior issue.
+Defeasance usually occurs with the refunding of an outstanding bond issue by provision for future payment through escrow, of principal and interest on the prior issue.